International Students: All you need to know

 - Quarantine plan

-- Valid study pernet or letter of introduction from Immigration, Refugees and Citizenship Canada (IRCC) confirming approval of your study permit (IRCC)
+- Valid study permit or letter of introduction from Immigration, Refugees and Citizenship Canada (IRCC) confirming approval of your study permit, unless you are exempt

 In this form, you must also agree to certain obligations, such as obeying directives and requirements of the governments of Québec and Canada, plus those of Université Laval, and to assume risks pertaining to the COVID-19 pandemic.